Powered By

 One-Handed Weapon + Totem

-Example gear for the Werewolf Tornado Druid
+Example gear for the Landslide Druid

 Check out our Legendary Aspects and Codex of Power Overview or our Uniques Overview to learn more about which items the Druid has access to.